 Junior Student Council is an activity open to all 6th, 7th, & 8th grade students.
-It is a service organization that is dedicated to supporting the the 6th, 7th and 8th grade classes, the high school and the Palmyra community at large.
+It is a service organization that is dedicated to supporting the the middle school, the high school and the Palmyra community at large.
 Students are required to obtain 25 signatures of their classmates in order to have their names placed on the ballot.
-All elected 6th/7th/8th grade students are placed in a Junior Student Council homeroom for the following school year.
+All elected middle schoo students are placed in a Junior Student Council homeroom for the following school year.

 Junior Student Council is responsible for several of the social activities at the Middle School.
-There are two dances sponsored by the organization as well as a Spirit Week.
+There are two (2) dances sponsored by the organization as well as a Spirit Week.
 The dances are chaperoned by teachers and the administration.
-The dances are only open to Palmyra 6th/7th/8th grade students.
+The dances are only open to Palmyra middle school students, only.
 Refreshments and music are included in the price of the admission.
 Spirit Week is a week-long activity, which fosters friendly competition among the student/faculty teams.

 As a service organization, the students are responsible for raising funds and supplies to support a variety of needs.
 Annually, the students collect non-perishable items for our local food bank, and contribute funds to the “Almost Home” animal shelter.
 In addition, as specific needs arise among our student population and their families, Junior Student Council donates the necessary items or provides financial assistance.
 The Palmyra Junior Student Council is a member of the New Jersey Association of Student Councils and participates in their statewide business meetings in October, January and May.
 For more information about this organization, please contact Ms. VanZandt.

 (Real Impact Student Empowerment) RISE was started by alumni, Kaya Robinson '20, as a peer mentoring group that met once a week.
-The purpose of this club is to help identify HS students that could meet with MS students regularly as mentors.
+The purpose of this club is to help identify high school students that could meet with middle school students regularly as mentors.
 These meetings could consist of homework help, games, academic or social/emotional concerns.
 RISE offers our students a safe environment to interact with each other and support each other through the many trials and tribulations they face throughout their MS and HS career.

 The Robotics Club is open to any student interested in science, technology, engineering, and math (STEM).
 Students will meet after school to design, build and program a robot for entry into the first tech challenge robotics competition.
 Traveling competing team members will have to apply through FTC and the Palmyra Robotics Club; however, all levels and grades are welcome and encouraged to participate in all team meetings after school.
 Students may join various sub-teams such as the build team, programming team, marketing/fundraising team, and website development based on their interest.
 Interested students should see one of the advisors in September to fill out an application.

-If you enjoy taking pictures, interviewing your peers, and editing and designing creative and expressive layouts, then Yearbook Club is for you!
-The primary goal of Yearbook Club is to come together as a creative staff to produce a unique and distinctive volume of the jr. Tillicum, Palmyra's long-standing yearbook.
-You will be required to attend activities outside of the school day, such as a sporting events, school dances, and other school-related functions to snap photos and write journalistic copy that describes and memorializes your school year.
+If you enjoy taking pictures, interviewing your peers, and editing & designing creative and expressive layouts, then the middle school Yearbook Club is for you!
+The primary goal of Yearbook Club is to come together as a creative staff to produce a unique and distinctive memory of your school year.
+Students will be required to attend activities outside of the school day, such as a sporting events, school dances, and other school-related functions to snap photos and write journalistic copy that describes and memorializes your school year.

 The Middle School Yearbook is a publication that begins its creation in late-winter, early-spring of each year.
-Any interested middle schoolers should reach out to Ms. VanZandt if they would like to participate in its creation!
+Any interested middle schoolers should reach out to Mrs. Futia if they would like to participate in its creation!